Subscribe to Pro or Enterprise plans to unlock this feature.

 The stock price of Texas Instruments (TI) doubled over 2016 and 2017, attributable to a strong performance in the automotive market.
 With a year over year revenue growth of 5.83% in 2018, the world’s largest analogue semiconductor supplier, expanded its lead in the analogue chip market with analogue sales of US $10.8 billion in the same year.
 Both TI and its rival the French-Italian multinational ST Microelectronics reported a dip in earnings in Q4FY2018 due to a softer market for chipsets.

 Qualcomm’s earnings took a beating in the first and last quarters of 2018 with a negative quarter on the quarterly growth rate of 13.57% and 17.7% respectively.
 The company earns most of its revenues from selling smartphone chipsets, its major customer is Apple.
 The weakness in smartphone demands adversely affected the company.
 However, CEO Steve Mollenkopf expects better performance in 2019 due to the potential market for 5G

-Did you like the Revenue by semiconductor suppliers statistic.
-Get access to more such granular datasets by registering for Free.
+Did you like Revenue by semiconductor suppliers statistic?

 Always know what you’ll pay.
 No hidden costs or surprises.